Apprenticeships

 Cover letter

 One (1) page PDF.
+A single one-page Cover Letter is requested; you do not have to submit multiple cover letters if you are applying for multiple apprentice positions in a single application.
 Indicate the earliest date available and the latest departure date.
 Date ranges are included for each apprenticeship.
 Glimmerglass start dates are often more flexible than end dates- sometimes, a week of flexibility can be given depending on the position.
-Applications with start and end dates significantly outside of the dates provided below will not be considered.
+Applications with start and end dates that are significantly outside the dates provided below will not be considered.

 References